sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 Why?

-With that many stakeholders involved in the elaboration and affected by the strategy, two realities need to be managed:
+With that many stakeholders involved in the elaboration and impacted by the strategy, two realities need to be managed:

-1. Important feedbacks risk being lost during peer reviews, and
+1. Important feedback risk being lost during peer reviews; and
 2. Consensus is unlikely.

-During the strategy's peer review process, important feedbacks that are unable to be addressed at that time need to be tracked so the continuing elaboration of the strategy does not forget them.
+During the strategy's peer review process, important feedback that is unable to be addressed at that time needs to be tracked, so that the continuing elaboration of the strategy takes it into account.
 A strategy is words on a page.
 If stakeholders do not buy into it, things won't change.